-Living texts.
-Historiography and literature in the early Byzantine Period (2012-2015; FWO; co-directed with Prof. M. De Groote)
+Living texts: Historiography and Literature in the Early Byzantine Period (2012-2016; FWO; co-directed with Prof. M. De Groote)

 Many histories were repeatedly and thoroughly reworked by copyists or other authors.
 Nevertheless, they often continued to circulate under the name of their first author as if they were the unchanged work of that author.
 This phenomenon serves as a lense to show that discussions about authorship, authority, and audience in early Byzantine historiography have so far been predicated on the idea of a text as a fixed entity produced by a single author.